swrlab/node-utils/README.md

 The output is written to a file: `tmp/ard-publishers.json` (the state is not in this repository, but likely still in [`ard-eventhub/.../coreApi.json`](https://github.com/swrlab/ard-eventhub/blob/main/src/data/coreApi.json)).

-## Publish to NPM
+## Publish to npm

-Sign in to NPM and provide username, password, and email-address:
+Sign in to npm and provide username, password, and email-address:

 ```sh
 npm login